 Reading is an integral part of our learning in Year 2.
 We aim to develop a love of reading and will enjoy many times together during each week sharing a wide range of stories, poems and non-fiction texts.
-Please ensure that your child has their book bag containing their reading book and home-school diary in school every day.
+Please ensure that your child has their book bag containing their reading book and Reading, Spelling and Homework Diary in school every day.

-Throughout the week children in Year 2 will take part in whole class guided reading and may also read individually with an adult.
-We encourage the children to read and discuss their book at home at least 5 times a week.
+Throughout the week children in Year 2 will take part in whole class guided reading lessons and may also read individually with an adult.
+We encourage the children to read at home at least 5 times a week.
 Reading every day at home would be even better!
 Frequent, short sessions of 10 minutes are most beneficial.
 If your child is keen, do read for longer!
-Children may change their own reading book whenever they have finished the book, however, please enjoy re-reading the book if it has not been changed.
+Children choose two reading books each week and then change them once a week to allow time to enjoy re-reading the books in order to develop their fluency and comprehension.

-We appreciate the comments that you make in the Home-School Diaries as this keeps us informed about how reading is going at home.
-The bookmarks that are attached to the Home-School Diary offers questions that you can ask to ensure that your child is understanding what they are reading.
+Reading to your child develops their imagination and vocabulary.
+We appreciate the comments that you make in the reading records as this keeps us informed about how reading is going at home.
 You could discuss the events and characters in a story, ask your child to retell the story in their own words or make predictions about what may happen next.
-The children will need to demonstrate that they can apply all of the skills listed on their colour bookmark before they can move up to the next book band level.
+The children will need to demonstrate that they can apply all of the skills listed on their bookmark before they can move up to the next book band level.

-The school reading scheme and book banding system provides the back bone for reading in school but it is important that your child reads and experiences other books as well.
+The school reading scheme and book banding system provides the backbone for reading in school but it is important that your child reads and experiences other books as well.
 Please encourage them to make choices about what they would like to read at home and visit the local library with them.
-Reading to your child also develops their imagination and vocabulary, and helps them to hear what fluent reading sounds like, so please do this as often as you can!
-Audiobooks can also be useful (and enjoyable!) for the same reasons.